 The thermostat helps regulate the current temperature within a refrigerator, engaging the cooling period when appropriate.

 The thermostat in a refrigerator is very prone to malfunction.
-Troubleshoot and hire a contractor in CITY for repair right when an issue happens.
+Troubleshoot and hire a contractor in Tennessee for repair right when an issue happens.

 How Does Refrigeration Work?

 1. Once the temperature within the refrigerator goes higher than the set point sensors signal the refrigerator compressor to begin, and then the next cooling period starts.
 The refrigerator attracts the cool liquid refrigerant, condenses and pressurizes the refrigerant, and increases the temperature, so it can turn into a gas form.

 2. The compressor guides the hot gas in the direction of the refrigerator condenser coils on the outside of the appliance, where it comes in contact with warmer temperature in the kitchen and reverts to a liquified state.

 3. The cool liquified gas then continues on its journey to the refrigerator evaporator, pushing through the coils in the inside of the appliance and top freezer section.

 4. The liquid then absorbs the hot air from inside the refrigerator, thereby lowering the temperature back to the best set point.

 5. The coolant then will evaporate, and turns back to a gas, and returns to the compressor unit so it can continue the cycle.